218 Entry Data Standards for Sungard Higher Education Banner Users

 |DATE ISSUED:||APRIL 2002|

-POLICY: This policy defines the roles and responsibilities for the Banner Shared Data Committee, supervisors, managers and individuals for the integrity of data shared among Banner modules.
-The policy covers training, standards, and data controls to assure the highest quality of data.
+POLICY: All employees using and/or overseeing users of the Ellucian Banner system are responsible for the protection and integrity of data and information being entered into Banner.
+The procedures below define the roles and responsibilities for the Banner Shared Data Committee, supervisors, managers and individuals for the integrity of data shared among Banner modules, as well as training, standards, and data controls to ensure the highest quality of data.

-SCOPE AND APPLICABILITY: This policy applies to all University personnel with access to Banner data.
+SCOPE AND APPLICABILITY: This policy applies to all University personnel with modify access to Banner data and their supervisors.

 1. It is the responsibility of supervisors and managers to assure that all Employees responsible for entering data and information into the Banner system be properly trained to do this work.
+The Banner Shared Data Committee highly recommends that all employees review training materials and take the Banner Data Entry Standards exam on a yearly basis.
 Training includes, but is not limited to, Banner navigation training, training on the specific Banner module that the Employee will be using, and a thorough review of this policy.
 If some formal training event is not available on these subjects, then the supervisor or manager must provide the training to the Employee by some other means before the Employee can start the work of entering data or information into the Banner system.

 2. It is the responsibility of supervisors and managers to assure that this policy and standard is continually met by all responsible staff throughout their Departments.
 Supervisors and managers who are made aware of breaches of these standards must respond quickly to correct any such problems.
 The supervisor or manager is responsible for the controls and processes used by their Employees to enter data into the system; the accuracy of the data entered; and adherence to this policy and the data entry standards.